nycmeshnet/nycmesh.net/content/inst/index.md

 Thank you for installing a mesh node!

-The NYC Mesh install cost is payed over 10 months.
+The NYC Mesh install cost is paid over 10 months.
 After 10 months it switches to a monthly donation.

 Please also remember to pay the installer $50